Can you describe your ESL Pathways program?

 When do I have to pay?

 Students are billed when they register for classes.
 Payment is due by the first day of classes.
-Students may prefer to use a Time Payment Plan which allows students to make equal monthly payments to cover the costs of their education.
+Students may prefer to use a Time Payment Plan which allows students to make equal monthly payments to cover the costs of their education (Spring and Fall semesters only).

 Does SUNY offer Health Insurance for international students?